 and it can always be converted to the continuous form if that is desired.”
 Ashby 1956

 A system is, by definition, organised or orderly in some way.

 A disorganised, disorderly, situation or entity is not a system.

-A system exhibits some repeated or repeatable behavior that we can describe and test.
+A system must exhibit some repeated or repeatable behaviour that we can describe and test.